Swiss Chard Pesto Pasta With White Beans & Almonds

 - salt and pepper to taste

-- Prepare the pesto by blanching the chard stems in boiling water for 2 minutes.
+- Prepare the pesto by blanching the chard leaves in boiling water for 2 minutes.
 Remove from boiling water and place in a bowl of ice water.
 Drain by squeezing the leaves in a ball in a clean kitchen cloth.
 Reserve the water (and add a little more if needed) for the pasta.

 - Add the blanched chard to the bowl of a food processor along with the garlic, almonds, cheese, lemon zest, lemon juice and nutmeg.
 Process until the mixture starts to mix together.
 With the motor running add the olive oil and continue to process until completely smooth and creamy.
 Season with salt and pepper.
 Taste test and adjust as needed.